alisadikinma/alisadikinma-claude-code/PUBLISHING.md

 If you run into issues:
 - Claude Code Docs: https://docs.claude.com/en/docs/claude-code/plugin-marketplaces
 - GitHub Issues: https://github.com/anthropics/claude-code/issues
-- Community: Search for Claude Code plugins on GitHub

 ---

-**Congratulations!** Once published, your plugin will be available for the Claude Code community to use and learn from.
-Happy sharing! 🎉
+**Congratulations!** Once published, your plugin will be available for the Claude Code community. 🎉